sissaschool/xmlschema/doc/testing.rst

 **test_xpath.py**
     Tests for XPath parsing and selectors

-You can run all tests with the script *test_all.py*.
+You can run all above tests with the script *test_all.py*.
 From the project source base, if you have the *tox automation tool* installed, you can run all tests with all supported Python's versions using the command ``tox``.